open99-community/open99/README.md

 # open99
 go back a few commits to see a more complete version of this readme.
 ## About
 open99 is an open-sourced Web OS, similar to Windows93 or Windows96.
-It is based on the System41 open99 project, and
+It intends to be the most sophisticated, complete, and developer-friendly web OS.
 ## Structure
 `/fs` gets built into `/public` as a zip file.